 Do you know others in this situation?
 Get to know people in a like situation for support.
 They can empathize with difficulties as they arise and can be leaned on for advice, especially regarding the lopsided, seemingly one-way aspects that come up.
 Though you may receive a surprise bouquet of flowers (more likely a card from canteen), can you accept you’ll definitely not be getting breakfast in bed on your birthday?
 That you won’t be held tight after a hard day?
 Can you cope with limited contact and other difficulties?
 How might you manage if there is a change in their release date?
 The more you know up front, the better prepared you will be.

-Don’t Miss the story: My First Girlfriend in Prison
+Don’t Miss: My First Girlfriend in Prison

 3) Find Out What They Are Convicted Of.